alkiranet/terraform-alkira-aws-builder/README.md

 ```

 ### Basic Usage
 This module will automatically create resources if they are present in the **.yaml** configuration with the proper _resource keys_ defined.
-You can find a detailed example project and files [here.](https://github.com/alkiranet/terraform-alkira-aws-builder/tree/main/examples)
+You can find an example project and files [here.](https://github.com/alkiranet/terraform-alkira-aws-builder/tree/main/examples)

 **aws_vpcs.yaml**
 ```yml